David N. Williams.

 Member of the Chartered Institute of Water and Environmental Managers.

-And Ex Chartered Water and Environmental Manager.
+Chartered Water and Environmental Manager.

 The White Coat Days

 I started work as a Laboratory Assistant at Langford Laboratory on the 3rd March 1958, catching a bus from Chelmsford.
 Fortunately the bus passed by the works entrance, and the driver slowed down to allow me to jump off.
 This was repeated in the evening when I had to jump on the bus.
 Alternatively I could have walked 200 yds to the nearest bus stop.
 I was paid the magnificent sum of £220 per annum for a six day week and no overtime payments.
 Apart from the Chief Chemist Jack Slack, the lab was staffed by Jean (Bunny) Rogers and Heather Clarke who worked as Secretary/ Lab Assistant.
 My initial training for 6 months was in Bacteriology, now called Microbiology, then Chemical analysis.
 Our prime function was to test the quality of the River and Reservoir water entering the plant and ensure the treatment was effective, by dosing the correct quantity of treatment chemicals.
 There was a statutory limit on water hardness of 150mg/l as CaCo3 which applied to all the water leaving the plant and being supplied to Maldon and Southend.
 The Company could be fined for every day we exceeded the limit.
 Once working on the Chemical Analysis I did not revert to the Bacteriology apart from Holiday cover and alternate weekends.
-I aquired a motorcycle, a Douglas 350cc flat twin for £10 and used that to get to work, shortly followed by a 1946 Morris 8 car bought from one of the workmen on the Treatment Plant, for £20.
+I acquired a motorcycle, a Douglas 350cc flat twin for £10 and used that to get to work, shortly followed by a 1934 Morris 8 car bought from George Cook, a filter attendant on the Treatment Plant, for £20.

 Car similar to my first Morris

 I arranged for my one armed uncle to tow me home from Goldhanger to Chelmsford.
 It was in good condition for its age and as soon as I passed my test I drove that to work .
 At the same time I was bought a small green minivan by the Water Company, and given the task of visiting all consumers who had made a complaint about the water quality, usually smell or cloudy water.
 This also covered industrial queries, like the Gordons Gin Factory, Hic !
 The area I had to cover was also that supplied by Hanningfield Treatment Plant.
 Stretching from Basildon in the west to Foulness Island in the east, and from the Thames in the south to the Mountnessing in the north.
 The Company General Manager, Peter Francis was very concious of the Consumers opinion regarding the Company.
 The Treatment Plant and grounds were kept in pristine condition for the many visitors we had.
 Men working at Head Office always had to wear jackets and ties unless specifically told otherwise and Ladies had to be unmarried and always wear stockings and no trousers.
-When his Secretary wished to get married, the rule was changed and ladies received £10 for every year they had worked for the Company as a wedding present.
+When his Secretary wished to get married, the rule was changed and ladies received £10 for every year they had worked for the Company as a wedding present, but not the men !!.
 He visited Langford fortnightly to inspect the buildings and grounds.
 When he died, his funeral service was held at the Chapel of Hampton Court Palace, of which I was notified by his family.

 It was THIS Big